WuerthPhoenix/tornado/doc/how-to/92-HowTo-String-Interpolation.md

 }
 ```

-Now open the browser and check the Service in Icinga2 again, you'll see that it has **NOT** changed yet.
+Now open your browser and check the service in Icinga2 again.
+You'll see that it has **NOT**
-This is intentional, in fact, to avoid triggering actions accidentally,
+changed yet.
+This behavior is intentional: in order to avoid triggering actions accidentally,
 the _tornado-send-event_ command executes no actions by default.
 We can tell tornado to actually
 execute the actions by passing the **-f** flag to the script as follows: